espressif/esp-iot-solution/components/mcp-c-sdk/README.md

 **Q3: Can I use multiple transport protocols simultaneously?**

 **A3:** Currently, only one transport can be active at a time.
 You need to choose either the built-in HTTP transport or implement a custom transport.

+**Q4: Is the SDK thread-safe?**

+**A4:** Yes!
+All list operations (tools and properties) are protected by mutex.
+The SDK is designed to be safe for use in multi-threaded environments.
+Always use the provided API functions instead of directly accessing internal list structures.

+**Q5: How do I iterate over tools or properties safely?**

+**A5:** All list operations are automatically thread-safe.
+The SDK uses mutex protection internally for all list access.
+For advanced use cases, refer to the internal API documentation.

+**Q6: What types of request IDs are supported?**

+**A6:** Only numeric (number) request IDs are supported.
+String IDs or null IDs in JSON-RPC requests will be rejected with an `INVALID_REQUEST` error.
+This is a limitation of the current implementation to simplify ID handling.

 ---